stratapp/stratapp-website/_posts/2019-06-25-measure-what-matters.md

 layout: post
 title: measure what matters by John Doerr
 seo_title: Measure What Matters by John Doerr
-seo_description: 'Google has applied Andy Grove''s OKR methodology every quarter since 1999, explained in Measure What Matters by John Doerr.
-Bring OKRs alive org-wide using #stratapp.'
+seo_description: 'Measure What Matters by John Doerr.
+Google has applied Andy Grove''s OKR methodology every quarter since 1999, explained in Measure What Matters by John Doerr.
+Bring your OKRs alive org-wide using #stratapp.'
 author: Ash Richardson
 banner_image: "/uploads/measurewhatmatters-book.jpg"
+slug: measure what matters by john doerr

 ---
 ## Google has applied Andy Grove's OKR methodology every quarter since 1999